solo-io/workshops/istio-day2/1-deploy-istio/07-controlling-config.md

 curl --cacert ./labs/04/certs/ca/root-ca.crt -H "Host: istioinaction.io" https://istioinaction.io --resolve istioinaction.io:443:$GATEWAY_IP
 ```

-You should get 200 status code because in lab04, you have configured the gateway resource and virtual service resource in the istioinaction namespace, along with the `istioinaction-cert` secret in the istio-system namespace.
+You should get 200 status code because in lab04, you have configured the gateway resource and virtual service resource in the istioinaction namespace, along with the `istioinaction-cert` secret in the istio-ingress namespace.

-Now, let us try create the `web-api-gateway` resource in the istio-system namespace, and continue to have the `web-api-gw-vs` virtual service resource in the istioinaction namespace and explore `exportTo` on this virtual service resource.
+Now, let us try create the `web-api-gateway` resource in the istio-ingress namespace, and continue to have the `web-api-gw-vs` virtual service resource in the istioinaction namespace and explore `exportTo` on this virtual service resource.

 First, delete the `web-api-gateway` gateway resource in the istioinaction namespace: